 Arcadia is the Valley's Birding Hotspot

-→ You can help make this important work possible by making a gift to Arcadia’s Bird-a-thon team.
+→ You can help make this important work possible by making a gift to the West Sanctuaries Bird-a-thon team.

-Of the 100 eBird hotspots in Hampshire County, Arcadia is one of only six locations that have more than 200 species observed.
+Of the 160+ eBird hotspots in Hampshire County, Arcadia is one of only seven locations with more than 200 species observed over all years.

 On top of that, a total of 5,350 eBird checklists submitted from Arcadia over the years—and that doesn't count all the birders and visitors who don't use eBird.
 Pretty impressive!

 - Prothonotary Warbler (May 5, 1984, by Scott Surner)